kapenike/ddImages/README.md

 - [ ] Request god extend days by 4 hours each and then create an overlay editor
 - [ ] More complex path variable comparisons

+- [ ] Final rewrite with a TOP for creating new broadcasts